anantpatil123/User-Management-System/README.md

 In response to the recent launch of Angular 17, I undertook the challenge of adapting to the revamped framework and completed an assignment using innovative coding techniques.
 Despite being unfamiliar with Angular 17, I embraced the opportunity to explore its new features and enhance my coding skills.
 Through perseverance and adaptability, I successfully delivered the assignment using a fresh approach to Angular development.

+## Installation Steps:

+1. Clone the Repository:
+Clone the provided repository to your local machine using your preferred Git client or the following command:  git clone <repository_url>

+2. Install Dependencies:
+Navigate to the cloned repository directory and install the required modules and dependencies using npm (Node Package Manager):npm install

+3. Start JSON Server:
+Run the following command to start the JSON server, which serves as a mock backend for the application: npx json-server db.json

+4. Temporarily Disable CORS in Chrome (Optional, for Local Testing):
+For local testing purposes, you may choose to temporarily disable CORS in the Chrome browser.
+Refer to the documentation below or online resources for instructions on how to disable CORS in your Chrome browser instance.

+5 Start the Application:
+Launch the Angular application by running the following command in the project directory: ng serve This command compiles the application and starts a development server.
+Once the compilation is complete, you can access the application by navigating to http://localhost:4200 in your web browser.

 ## Development server